 Many of your assignments will require you to locate articles from Peer Reviewed journals.
 Some databases include an option to limit your search results to only articles from peer reviewed journal.

 Other databases, like PubMed, do not.
 There are several ways you can find out if a journal is peer reviewed.

-Or, you can look it up in the Ulrich's database (linked below).
+One of the easiest ways is to look the journal title up using the eJournals link on the UMass Amherst Libraries home page.
+Above the journal title, it will say peer reviewed if it is.Or, you can look it up in the Ulrich's database (linked below).
 Peer reviewed (also called refereed) journals will have this symbol next to the title:

-When you find an article you want, you can click on the UMLinks logo to get the full text.
+When you find an article you want, you can click on the UMass search button to get the full text.

 The UMass search button connects to a tool that will find the full text online if it is available in any of the databases UMass has access to.

 - It will also search the library catalog to see if the library has it in print.

-If an article or book is unavailable at UMass Amherst, current and retired UMass Amherst faculty and staff, and current students can get it using our Interlibrary Loan service.
-There will be a link to Interlibrary Loan when you use the UMLinks button.
+If an article or book is unavailable at UMass Amherst, you can get it using our Interlibrary Loan service.
+There will be a link to Request this resource through Interlibrary Loan on the window that opens after you click the UMass search button.

 More about Interlibrary Loan

 To log into Interlibrary Loan use your UMass NetID and password (same as what you use for SPIRE and Moodle or Blackboard).